ziming/laravel-statsig/README.md

 ## Support us

+The following features are being considered for the future.
+If any of it interest you, feel free to submit a PR.

+- New Adaptors
+- New Middlewares
+- Convenience Traits & Methods
+- Octane/Vapor/Serverless Support (Probably far in the future)

 New Adapters will be nice.
 Octane/Vapor/Serverless Support will be nice.
 Middleware will be nice.

-Donations are welcomed too.
+Donations are welcomed too as an alternative.
 Anything goes.

 You can also let Stasig know that [this package referred you there](https://statsig.com/updates#6/12/2023)